 One of our superpowers is helping you understand the Microsoft AI solutions landscape, determine which solution is best for your company, and explain why it is the best way to drive outcome-based value.
-If you would like to learn more about how Hitachi Solutions and Microsoft are empowering customers to achieve more with AI, register for my webinar on March 22, Innovate with AI and Cloud Scale Databases in Every App.
+If you would like to learn more about how Hitachi Solutions and Microsoft are empowering customers to achieve more with AI, watch my on-demand webinar: Innovate with AI and Cloud Scale Databases in Every App.

 If you’d like to hear more from Hitachi Solutions AI and data and analytics thought leaders, be sure and check out:

 - How Do You Connect the Buzz Around OpenAI to a Secure Business Solution? podcast